briancaffey/django-step-by-step/vuepress-docs/docs/intro/README.md

 ## Continuous Intergration

-Multiple tools are used for running unit tests and code quality checks on each commit.
-These include:

-- GitHub Actions
-- GitLab CI
-- Bitbucket Pipelines
+On each push to the `dev` branch, a GitHub Actions pipeline runs static code linting and unit tests.

 Continuous integration checks that all unit tests pass and that code is formatted correctly.
 Unit tests run the Python code in a simulated environment that contains the dependent services (postgres and redis).
-The following tools are used in CI:

-- flake8
-- black
-- pytest

 ## Deployment

-This project can be deployed to multiple live environments including:

-- AWS ECS
-- AWS EKS
-- docker swarm cluster (planned)
+This project focuses on using AWS ECS to deploy the application in different environments (on-demand test environments, pre-production environments and production environments).

 ### AWS ECS